Not Currently Taking Bookings

 Q: Describe the most common type of work you do for your clients.

 A: Day to day I work between a number of studios across London as a recording engineer for major label artists.

 Q: Analog or digital and why?

 A: I'm a huge fan of analogue warmth but we do live in a digital age.
-I work primarily in the box, but I do however like to get hands on in a mix.
-I use 24 channel mixing console and various outboard in conjunction with Logic and Pro Tools when mixing.
+I work primarily in the box, but if there's outboard available at the studio I'm working from then I will certainly make use of it.

 Q: Can you share one music production tip?